jamesra/nornir.github.io/_sources/installation/pyre.txt

 Pyre Installation
 =================

-Users should begin by following the :ref:`common` installation instructions before proceeding to the Pyre's specific instructions below.
+Users should begin by following the :ref:`common installation instructions <common>` before proceeding to the Pyre's specific instructions below.

 Python packages
 ---------------